Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Human Evaluation

 To establish a clean gold standard, two of the authors annotated all 240 utterances using our own \ourframework system.
 Whenever our two responses to a \ourframework question were different, we reached a consensus through discussion.

-We closely examined the utterances where \spider's SQL annotation did not yield our consensus response on one or more questions, and corrected the \spider{} annotation if we felt that our responses were strictly better.
+We closely examined the $o$-selection questions where our consensus response did not match the output of the SQL program provided by \spider, and corrected \spider{}'s program if we felt that our response was strictly better.
 To avoid biasing against the original annotations, we stuck to the original ones whenever there were ambiguities, and we double-checked each corrected annotation by additionally writing down reasons why we felt it was better.
 As mentioned in \cref{sec:dataset}, we ultimately corrected 61 out of the 240 SQL annotations. \Cref{sec:updated-ann} analyzes these corrections in greater detail.